 Audacity - Basic sound recording and editing

-Audacity is a programme for recording and editing sound files.
-This short course will get you started with the programme by introducing the recording and listening functions as well as a few basic editing tools.
+Audacity is a program for recording and editing sound files.
+This tutorial will get you started with the program by introducing the recording and listening functions as well as a few basic editing tools.

-This short course is meant to introduce the program ELAN, an annotation tool designed at the Max Planck Institute for Psycholinguistics (Nijmegen) for the analysis of speech, sign language, and gesture.
-You will learn how to use ELAN to transcribe, code, and visualize audio and video material, and how to export the annotations into format suitable for subsequent analysis.
-(Application to email@example.com)
+ELAN is an annotation tool designed at the Max Planck Institute for Psycholinguistics (Nijmegen) for the analysis of speech, sign language, and gesture.
+In this tutorial you will learn how to use ELAN to transcribe, code, and visualize audio and video material, and how to export the annotations into format suitable for subsequent analysis.
+Applications to Maria Graziano.

 PsychoPy - Setting up an experiment

-Do you want to run an experiment where you present stimuli on a computer screen and collect physiological or behavioral responses from participants?
-This course introduces PsychoPy, a free alternative to E-prime and Presentation, and based on Python.
-Besides learning the basics of PsychoPy, you will implement and run a small experiment.
+PsychoPy is an open-source application that allows you to set up and run experiments where stimuli are presented on a computer screen in order to collect physiological or behavioural responses from participants.
+It is a free alternative to E-prime and Presentation, and is based on Python.
+In this tutorial you will learn the basics of PsychoPy, and you will implement and run a small experiment.
 No previous knowledge in programming is required.
-(Application to firstname.lastname@example.org)
+Applications to Marcus Nyström